-If you take the cover off the tank of your toilet and peer inside, you will see an unusual component down in the bottom--a kind of hinged flap valve made of plastic and soft rubber (usually black or red) that is attached on one side to pegs that extend out from the vertical overflow tube that's part of the flush valve unit.
+If you take the cover off the tank of your toilet and peer inside, you will see an unusual component down in the bottom: a kind of hinged flap valve made of plastic and soft rubber (usually black or red) that is connected to the chain hanging down from the flush handle lever.
+That's the flapper.

 02 of 05

 Turn off the water to the toilet by closing the shutoff valve located on the water supply line leading to the toilet; turn the handle on the valve clockwise until it stops.
 Drain the toilet tank by flushing the toilet.
 If necessary, hold the flush handle down until most the water is out of the tank.Continue to 3 of 5 below.